Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 ```
 The raw payload is saved separately from request metadata so the pipeline can preserve original API responses.

+For EIA data, raw payloads include paginated API responses.
+The request metadata tracks each page’s offset, page size, and number of rows returned.

 ### Processed Data
 Processed data is saved as partitioned CSV files by date.